toomasz/FixedString/README.md

     `SimpleString<20> str = "some string"`
   - c_str() method will return null terminated string
   - length() will return actual string length, not including null character
+  - appendFormat() adds requested format string into FixedString, e.g: `str.appendFormat("%s %d", "abc", 10)` will append `abc10`
   - Supports storing binary buffers with '\0' characters
   - When string buffer overrun occurs, program won't crash, instead glabl variable FixedString_OverflowDetected will be set to true.
+###### Cons:
+  - C++ Generics are used to specify buffer size which makes compile time longer and program size larger
+  - It is not expandable, you have to know maximum expected size of string at compile time, same as `char[NN]` array
 ###### Example:

  Following program: